mapattacker/datascience/explainability.rst

 Feature Importance
 -------------------
-Decision tree and other tree ensemble models allow us to obtain the importance of features.
+Decision trees and other tree ensemble models, by default, allow us to obtain the importance of features.

 .. code:: python